1. Previous: Chapter 2

 }

 This isn’t the only occasion when you can omit the else condition.
-We’ll see this again when we learn about enum classes and sealed classes.
+We’ll see this again when we learn about enum classes and sealed types.

 The when expression is powerful, and as a Kotlin developer, you’ll use it a lot!
 But it can be a bit heavy-handed for simple Boolean checks like for our lightbulb above.
 For these cases, Kotlin gives us a second kind of conditional.